Jerik0/Codeup-extra-curricular/Presentation_Notes/word-problem-interpretation.md

 See, it would be overwhelming if I told you to build a house without you having the knowledge first.

 Also, the first house you build might take you forever to build, because it was the first time you ever built one.
-And it might officially be called a 'house', but it may have problems, or not have entirely everything a house needs.
+And it might officially be called a 'house', but it may have problems, or may not have everything a house needs.
 And that's okay, because you learned from it.

 If I was asked to attach a couple of pieces of wood together, I would know that I need a hammer.
 Why?
 Because I know that a hammer exists, and that it is used for nailing things together.
 And I would know I need nails.
 Why?
 Because I know that they are needed for holding wood together mostly.

 Why do I know these things?
 Did I pick them up out of the ether?
 No, I am just familiar enough with them to know that I need them.

-So it really is very much familiarity with the tools that makes us better at knowing the correct tool for the job.
+So it really is very much familiarity with the tools that makes us better at knowing the correct tool for the job, such as for-loops, if-statements, foreach loops, etc.

 ===============================

-When we read a word problem, we need to break down the problem into small, individual and isolated parts that we can solve with the tools that we know we have available.
+When we read a word problem, we need to break down the problem into small, individual, and isolated parts that we can solve with the tools that we know we have available.

 For a developer, the tools we use might be a 'for loop', or any kind of 'control structure'.
 Knowing when and how to use these things is the key component to interpreting word problems into code more easily.